Janeweightman/Credit-card-churn-analysis/README.md

 # Development Roadmap
 A struggle I encountered was getting Plotly graphs to work due to NBFormat issues, this was solved using Microsoft co-pilot that required a pip update.
 # Data Analysis Libraries
-Pandas, Numpy, Plotly, Seabon and Matplotlib
+Pandas, Numpy, Plotly, Seabon and Matplotlib.
 # Credits
-* The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly
+* The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly.
 * Microsoft Copilot integrated into VS code was used to help with code generation and debugging.
 * Users Daniel and Alvaro Fuentes on [Stack Overflow](https://stackoverflow.com/questions/21572870/percent-label-position-in-pie-chart) regarding percentage markers in Matplotlib pie charts
-* [Markdown guide](https://www.markdownguide.org/cheat-sheet/) was used to format the README.md and markdown cells in the Jupyter notebooks
+* [Markdown guide](https://www.markdownguide.org/cheat-sheet/) was used to format the README.md and markdown cells in the Jupyter notebooks.
 # Media
-Header image for this document was made using Canva
+Header image for this document was made using [Canva](https://www.canva.com/)
 # Acknowledgements
 Special thanks to my tutors Emma, Mark, John and Niel from the Code Institute for all their help on the course!